thesp0nge/dotfiles/README.md

 # My dotfiles collection

+My dotfiles collection to be installed with stow command line utility.

 ## Tmux

 Tmux has a very simple configuration based on TPM as a plugin manager and